Chapter 44 BWV 22 Jesu nahm zu sich die Zwölfe

 C 22 seems to begin as an aria but transforms into a choral fugue.
 Two arias of vastly contrasting character and different instrumental forces are then separated by a fully accompanied recitative.
 The work concludes not with a plain four-part chorale but with one uplifted and supported by a surging and virtually unbroken semiquaver obbligato line in the upper parts, similarly with quavers in the continuo.

 Its sister work, C23, commences with a duet of great emotional intensity followed by an accompanied recitative and a somewhat more conventional chorus.
 It concludes with a setting of not one but three verses of a chorale, each supported by completely contrasting instrumental textures.
-Apart from the inclusion of a sinfonia or a chorus using trumpets (or horns) and drums, it is difficult to see what more Bach might have offered in order to demonstrate the sheer range and variety of the music he could provide.
+Apart from the inclusion of a sinfonia or a chorus using trumpets (or horns) and drums, it is difficult to see what more Bach might have offered in order to demonstrate the sheer range and variety of the music he was capable of providing

 Opening bars, oboe and violin above continuo.